Lien Enforcement Laws – Priority

-Establishing priority is an important step in the lien enforcement process and a critical underpinning of real estate law, consumer law and business law.
+Establishing the lien enforcement laws – priority – is an important step in the lien enforcement process and a critical underpinning of real estate law, consumer law and business law.
 Prior to initiating foreclosure proceedings, a lender or other entity must perfect its lien and establish the order in which it receives compensation during an eventual foreclosure.
 This is known as “priority.”

 Lenders that do not follow applicable regulations when establishing priority may be legally unable to secure compensation during foreclosure.
 Further, serious disputes may precipitate commercial litigation and other adverse legal actions.
 It is critical for borrowers and homeowners to understand their rights and responsibilities during the perfection, priority establishment and foreclosure process.

 Lien Enforcement, Perfection and Consumer Protection Law in Texas